aws-samples/serverless-patterns/sfn-comprehend-terraform/README.md

-# AWS Step Functions Integration with Amazon Comprehend for Sentiment Analysis
+# AWS Step Functions integration with Amazon Comprehend using terraform

 The AWS Step Functions Express Workflow can be started using the AWS CLI or from another service (e.g. Amazon API Gateway) to run an express workflow and return the result.